Software

 }

-That package_list.sh file looks like this:
+That package_list.bash file looks like this:

 #!/usr/bin/env bash